nephio-project/docs/content/en/docs/guides/install-guides/webui-auth-gcp.md

 ## Enable Google OAuth

-The webui package has a function that will configure the package for authentication with different services.
-Edit the `set-auth.yaml` file to set the `authProvider` field to `google` or run this command:
+The *webui* package has a function that will configure the package for authentication with different services.
+Edit the *set-auth.yaml* file to set the authProvider field to *google* or run the following command:

 ```bash
 kpt fn eval nephio-webui --image gcr.io/kpt-fn/search-replace:v0.2.0 --match-name set-auth -- 'by-path=authProvider' 'put-value=google'
 ```
 ## Enable OIDC with Google

-The webui package has a function that will configure the package for authentication with different services.
-Edit the `set-auth.yaml` file to set the `authProvider` field to `oidc` and the `oidcTokenProvider` to `google`, or run these
+The *webui* package has a function that will configure the package for authentication with different services.
+Edit the *set-auth.yaml* file to set the authProvider field to *oidc* and the oidcTokenProvider to *google*, or run the following
 commands:

 ```bash